Skip to content

 Does this work for limited company directors?

 Only partly.
-If you run a limited company and pay yourself a small salary plus dividends, this calculator covers just the salary portion.
-For the full picture across salary + dividend + corporation tax, use our Salary & Dividend Optimiser instead.
+If you run a limited company and pay yourself a small salary plus dividends, this calculator covers the salary portion only.
+For the full picture across salary, dividend, and corporation tax, use the Salary and Dividend Optimiser instead.